 • Ability to effectively communicate through various means required.

-• Majority of work is performed within an office environment, including office equipment – such as computers, telephones, and copiers.
+• The majority of work is performed within an office environment, including office equipment – such as computers, telephones, and copiers.

-• Requires passing by industrial equipment on way to the office.
+• Requires passing by industrial equipment on the way to the office.

 • Noise levels are typically moderate.